← All posts

 • What is the scoring formula?

-(impact_per_month × probability_it_works) ÷ effort_in_hours.
-Impact is the dollar lift you expect from the action.
+Opportunity Score = (impact_per_month × probability_it_works) / effort_in_hours.
+Impact is the dollar lift you expect.
 Probability is your honest gut.
 Effort goes in the denominator on purpose.
 An 80-hour action moving $3,000 a month scores 37.5.
 A 2-hour action moving $1,500 a month scores 750.
-The 2-hour one is twenty times better business.
+The 2-hour one is twenty times better business, and the list sorts itself.

 Solve expensive problems.
 Every Friday.